darehn/tailwind-qol/README.md

 ## Size Plugin

-The size plugin adds new classes to set the with and height of an element.
+The size plugin adds new classes to set the width and height of an element.
 You can use the same units that you are used to.

 ### Usage